mscott99/Latex-Exporter/README.md

 ## Features
 This plugin supports:
 - Embedded content, including embedded content from headers.
-- LaTeX environments (e.g. \begin{theorem} environment, or lemma, etc.)
+- LaTeX environments (e.g., \begin{theorem} environment, or lemma, etc.).
-- Seemless references to LaTeX environments from wikilinks.
+- Seamless references to LaTeX environments from wikilinks.
 - Citations: of many kinds, including multi-citations.
 - LaTeX sections from Markdown headers (and subsections, etc.)
 - References to sections.
 - Equation references, including within `align` environments.
-- Title and author from the yaml header.
+- Title and author from the YAML header.
 - Specialized abstract and appendix sections.
 - Template-based exports.
 - Selection export to the clipboard.